Learning-based adaption of robotic friction models: Introduction

 To address these challenges, we propose a novel strategy to adopt existing methods to unknown dynamics while requiring as little data as possible\textemdash{}only one movement in our case.
 To achieve this we train a neural network on the residual of a base estimator on new dynamics for which the base estimator fails, to be able to use the knowledge learned by the base estimator while improving its performance for the new dynamics.
 The key contributions of this paper are as follows:

-\begin{itemize} \item[1.] \textbf{Adaption of a base model to new friction dynamics:} To tackle the challenge of adapting existing friction models to new dynamics with as little data as possible, we propose to learn the residuals using a neural network. \item[2.] \textbf{Comprehensive evaluation:} We evaluate our approach using a data-driven base model of friction and compare it against a conventional model-based approach.
-We show that our approach then only requires data from one movement with one velocity to be able to adapt the prediction of the friction torque and outperform the conventional approach and the base network for different velocities, while reversing the directions, moving the joints simultaneously, and continuously varying the external loads.

-\item[3.] \textbf{Integration into torque estimation framework:} To demonstrate the practical applicability of our adapted friction model, we integrate it into a torque estimation framework.
+\begin{itemize} \item[1.] \textbf{Adaption of a base model to new friction dynamics:} To tackle the challenge of adapting existing friction models to new dynamics with as little data as possible, we propose to learn the residuals using a neural network. \item[2.] \textbf{Comprehensive evaluation:} We evaluate our approach using a data-driven base model of friction and compare it against a conventional model-based approach, an extended LuGre model.
+We show that our approach then only requires data from a single point-to-point movement that includes a velocity reversal to be able to adapt the prediction of the friction torque and outperform the conventional approach and the base network for different velocities, while reversing the directions, moving the joints simultaneously, and continuously varying the external loads. \item[3.] \textbf{Integration into torque estimation framework:} To demonstrate the practical applicability of our adapted friction model, we integrate it into a torque estimation framework.
 By estimating the external torque applied to an object more precisely than the base network and the traditional approach, our approach enhances the overall precision and efficiency of robotic systems.
 We validate the accuracy of our torque estimation using external torque sensors, thereby ensuring the reliability of our proposed methodology. \end{itemize}

 The successful adaption of existing friction models and their integration into the torque estimation framework holds promise for numerous applications in the field of robotics.
 This approach can potentially advance dynamic simulations, friction compensation techniques, and external torque estimation methodologies, enabling the development of more capable and adaptable robotic systems across various domains.
 By being able to adapt existing models to new dynamics, this approach leverages the wealth of existing knowledge and models, making it a powerful tool for addressing complex and dynamic scenarios in robotics.